Westbrook Pegler: Feud with Eleanor Roosevelt

 After 1942 Pegler assailed Franklin and Eleanor Roosevelt regularly, calling Mrs. Roosevelt "La boca grande", or "the big mouth".
 The Roosevelts ignored his writings, at least in public.

 Recent scholars (including Kenneth O'Reilly, Betty Houchin Winfield, and Richard W. Steele) have reported that Franklin Roosevelt used the FBI for the purposes of wartime security, and ordered sedition investigations of isolationist and anti-New Deal newspaper publishers (such as William Randolph Hearst and the Chicago Tribunes Robert R. McCormick).
-On Dec.
-10, 1942, FDR, citing evidence Eleanor Roosevelt had gathered, asked the FBI's J. Edgar Hoover to investigate Pegler, which it did; the bureau eventually reported that it had found no sedition.
+On December 10, 1942, Roosevelt, citing evidence Eleanor Roosevelt had gathered, asked the FBI's J. Edgar Hoover to investigate Pegler, which it did; the bureau eventually reported that it had found no sedition.
 In the end, nothing came of it except Pegler's lifelong distaste for Eleanor Roosevelt, often expressed in his column.

-Pulitzer Prize and activism
+Pulitzer Prize and anti-union activism

 In 1941 Pegler became the first columnist to win a Pulitzer Prize for reporting, for his work in exposing racketeering in Hollywood labor unions, focusing on the criminal career of Willie Bioff and the link between organized crime and unions.
 Pegler's reporting led to the conviction of George Scalise, the president of the Building Service Employees International Union who had ties to organized crime.
 Scalise was indicted by New York District Attorney Thomas E. Dewey, charged with extorting $100,000 from employers from three years.
 Convicted of labor racketeering, Scalise was sentenced to 10–20 years in prison.

 As historian David Witwer has concluded about Pegler, "He depicted a world where a conspiracy of criminals, corrupt union officials, Communists, and their political allies in the New Deal threatened the economic freedom of working Americans."

-In the winter of 1947, Pegler started a campaign to draw public attention to the 'Guru Letters' of former Vice-President Henry A. Wallace, claiming they showed Wallace's unfitness for the office of President he had announced he would seek in 1948.
-Pegler characterized Wallace as a "messianic fumbler," and "off-center mentally."
+In the winter of 1947, Pegler started a campaign to draw public attention to the "Guru Letters" of former Vice-President Henry A. Wallace, claiming they showed Wallace's unfitness for the office of President he had announced he would seek in 1948.
+Pegler characterized Wallace as a "messianic fumbler", and "off-center mentally."
 There was a personal confrontation between the two men on the subject at a public meeting in Philadelphia in July 1948.
 Several reporters, including H. L. Mencken, joined in the increasingly aggressive questioning.
 Wallace declined to comment on the letters, while labelling some of the reporters "stooges" for Pegler.
 At the conclusion of the meeting, H. L. Mencken acidly suggested that every person named "Henry" should be put to death, offering to commit suicide if Wallace was executed first.